hbkworld/open-api-tutorials/tutorials/streaming_multi_module.md

 To run the code you will need at least two LAN-XI modules and, optionally, one or more transducers with [TEDS](https://en.wikipedia.org/wiki/IEEE_1451#Transducer_electronic_data_sheet) support.

-Note that LAN-XI module types 3676 and 3677 do not support the Precision Time Protocol required for synchronization, and thus will not work with this tutorial.
+Note that LAN-XI Modules Type 3676 and 3677 do not support the Precision Time Protocol required for synchronization, and thus will not work with this tutorial.

 Determine the IP address of each LAN-XI module, this is shown on the display at the front of the module.